guiveg/rdfsurveyor/README.md

 * `hidebegin`: element index to begin hiding (default 5)

 * `repos`: preloaded configuration of repositories.
-Echa element should have a name, an endpoint URI, and optionally a named graph URI
+Each element should have a name, an endpoint URI, and optionally a named graph URI

 * `geoenabled`: if true, RDF Surveyor will try to find geographic coordinates for individuals and show a map widget provided by [Leaflet](http://leafletjs.com/).

-* `geooptions`: the map widget provided by [Leaflet](http://leafletjs.com/) requires your own `accessToken`
+* `geooptions`: the map widget provided by [Leaflet](http://leafletjs.com/) requires your own `accessToken`.
+The rest of parameters here should not be changed

 * `gaenabled`: if true, RDF Surveyor will log events (requested resource, latency, and number of SPARQL queries) through [Google Analytics](https://www.google.com/analytics/)